Gutta Percha Golf Ball Marking Timeline

 The Hand-Hammered (Hand-Nicked) Ball

 Once ball-makers understood that a marked surface improved flight, intentional hand-marking became standard.
 The ball, freshly released from its smooth mould, was held in a turned wooden cup and struck repeatedly with the chisel or claw end of a specially-made hammer.
 Robert Forgan of St Andrews is credited with systematising this practice.
 The pattern varied by maker.
-Willie Park's firsthand account provides the most precise quantitative description in the historical record.
+Willie Park's firsthand account provides a more elaborate description.
 The hand-hammered ball was the dominant product from the 1850s through the early 1870s, when the line-cutting machine began to supersede it.

 About that time, so early in life, I was accounted a very expert hammerer of balls.
 Old golfers remember that after the gutties were moulded in smooth moulds, from which they emerged perfectly plain, they were hammered to give them such a rough surface as would help them in their flight.
 Sixpence a dozen was the hammering fee, and each ball was given from 240 to 280 blows, according to size, which occupied me about two and a half minutes.
 I remember that I invented a system by which I kept my right elbow fast to my side while the forearm worked like a lever, and thus I could always depend upon the hammer coming down to precisely the same spot each time, while my left hand worked the ball.